 A CrossFit shoe is like a reinforced version of a typical workout shoe.
 They are both made to be lightweight, flexible, and versatile, yet the similarities end there.
 CrossFit-oriented footwear makes use of a thinner midsole with a balance of flexibility and firmness.
-These shoes are more pliable in the forefoot to accommodate agile, high-intensity moves but have firmer heels to provide a steady base for weightlifting.
+These shoes are pliable in the forefoot to accommodate agile, high-intensity moves but have firmer heels to provide a steady base for weightlifting.
 The average drop in these trainers measures at 4 mm, which puts the foot into a nearly-flat position for a better sense of ground control.
-They employ various internal and external supporting structures in the rearfoot and the midfoot sections to eliminate undesirable wobbling.
+They also employ various internal and external supporting structures in the rearfoot and the midfoot sections to eliminate undesirable wobbling.
 CrossFit shoes also have add-ons that shield the facade from the abrasion caused by rope climbing, burpees, and wall push-ups.

 Conversely, a pair of weightlifting shoes is a very different animal.
-The first difference you’ll notice is its elevated heel that goes as high as 25 mm.
+The first difference you’ll notice is their elevated heel that goes as high as 25 mm.
 Its purpose is to help athletes go into deep squats without straining their Achilles tendon.
 It also results in an improved lifting form as the torso stays more upright when the feet and legs have an assured foundation.
 This type of footwear is often made of leather or other durable materials to deliver a secure foothold.
 Additional midfoot support is delivered by a strap or two atop the instep.
 Lifting shoes feature a rigid platform under the heel that is made of either stacked leather, wood, or plastic.
 It is meant to serve as a stable, incompressible lifting base.
 This design practically enables the lifter to plant the foot firmly on the ground, thereby preventing injury or discomfort.
 It also makes weightlifting shoes the heaviest among the training footwear.